Best High-capacity Power Banks Android Central 2020

 EasyAcc does offer something unique in the fact that you have two input ports for charging the battery pack.
 Because of this, you can charge it at double the speed compared to most of its competitors.
 In other words, a 16-hour charge turns into just eight hours.

 There are also some nice safety features in place, specifically EasyAcc's Multi-Protect System that prevents overheating and other pesky issues.
 And, just in case you need it, there's a built-in flashlight that offers up to 100 hours of use.

 - Fast recharging of the battery pack

 - Comparatively slow charge speeds

 Stretch your dollars with the Monster 26000.
-It has a wealth of USB-A ports, fast recharge times for the pack itself, and even a flashlight.
+It has a wealth of USB-A ports, fast recharge times, and even a flashlight.

 Best 50,000 mAh Pack: MAXOAK Power Bank 50000

 Let's say that you want an overwhelmingly huge battery pack with no concern about its price or size.
 If that's the situation you're in, the MAXOAK Power Bank 50000 hits all the right notes.